This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Schools and Education

 Dunedin is known for the excellent calibre of its schools and higher education institutions, including the University of Otago and the Otago Polytechnic.
-There is a good selection of over 70 public, private and denominational primary and secondary schools throughout the city, some of which also offer boarding facilities for students.
+There are over 70 public, private and denominational primary and secondary schools, some of which also offer boarding facilities for students.

-Many public primary and secondary schools are zoned, which means students ordinarily have to live within a defined geographic area to enrol, however there are some exceptions so it’s best to check directly with the school.
+Many public schools are zoned, which means students ordinarily have to live within a defined geographic area to enrol, however there are some exceptions so it’s best to check directly with the school.

-The Study Dunedin pages have a wealth of information about the education experience in the city for international students, but is also a useful resource in general if you are considering moving to Dunedin with your family.
-(Please note the study fees listed pertain to international students only)
+The Study Dunedin pages have a wealth of information about the education experience in the city for international students but is also a useful resource in general if you are considering moving to Dunedin with your family.

 To do your own research on Dunedin’s education offering, check out the links below: